-I view localism as a social movement that supports increased local ownership of the economy, including public, private-sector, and nonprofit ownership.
-From this perspective, it is a reformist anti-globalization movement but one with historical linkages, at least in the U.S., to the history of populist and Progressive-era politics.
+This page lists my two case study collections on localism and my publications and talks on the topic.
+Localism is a social movement that supports increased local ownership of the economy, including public, private-sector, and nonprofit ownership.
+From this perspective, it is a reformist anti-globalization movement but one with historical linkages, and in the U.S. it has roots in the history of populist and Progressive-era politics.
 The connections with sustainability and social justice issues are historically contingent, and I study places where those connections are stronger and weaker.
-I argue that localism is a distinctive political ideology, and in Good Green Jobs (MIT Press, 2012) I also develop a comparison with mainstream developmentalism.
+In Localist Movements I argue that localism is a distinctive political ideology, and in Good Green Jobs (MIT Press, 2012) I also develop a comparison with mainstream developmentalism.

 2013 "Industrial Fields and Countervailing Power: The Transformation of Distributed Solar Energy in the United States."
 This paper was given in May, 2012, at the Conference on Grassroots Innovation, University of Sussex, and it is in press with Global Environmental Change.
 It tracks the marginalization of local ownership in the development of distributed solar energy in the U.S. The paper engages transition theory by developing the thesis of countervailing power in sustainability transitions.
 A copy of the paper is available on request.
 Prepublication version here.

 2013 "Local and Not-so-Local Exchanges: Alternative Economies, Ethnography, and Social Science."
 In Jeff Juris and Alex Kasnabish, eds.,, Ethnography and Transnational Activism.
 Duke University Press.
 Final draft of chapter here.